The hybrid Josephson rhombus: A superconducting element with tailored current-phase relation: Nonsinusoidal CPR and charge-4 e supercurrent

 We note that a finite inductance of the loop may lead to self-biasing and distortion of the CPR.
 Following Ref.~\cite{Annunziata2010Oct}, we estimate the kinetic inductance of the entire device to be around $L_\mathrm{K} = 300$~pH.
 The geometric inductance, $L_\mathrm{G}\approx 40$~pH, is negligible in comparison.
 This indicates that inductive self-biasing can cause nonlinearities between the total and external fluxes, $\Phi=\Phi_\mathrm{ext}-L_\mathrm{K} \Delta I_{\rm SW}(\varphi)$, up to roughly $2\%$ of $\Phi_0$ at integer frustration~\cite{Nichele2020Jun}.
 The effect is suppressed further around $f=1/2$ where $\Delta I_\mathrm{SW}$ is reduced.
-This small correction to the external flux suggests that the observed oscillations in the switching current accurately represent the CPR of the rhombus.
+Furthermore, it has recently been reported that accurate measurements of the CPR in a SQUID geometry require a sufficiently high asymmetry in magnitudes of derivatives of the supercurrents in the two arms~\cite{Babich2023Jul}.
+Our numerical simulations using experimentally determined device parameters show that the observed $I_{\rm SW}$ oscillations accurately represent the rhombus CPR.